-Programs on the Office of Secretary of Defense (OSD) Test and Evaluation (T&E) oversight list are required by DoD policy to establish a Service process for determining and certifying a program’s readiness for IOT&E by the Service Component Acquisition Executive (CAE).
-The OTRR is only complete when the CAE evaluates and determines materiel system readiness for IOT&E. The OTRR may be conducted by the Program Manager (PM) or the Operational Test Agency, depending on Service policy.
+Programs on the Office of Secretary of Defense (OSD) Test and Evaluation (T&E) oversight list is required by DoD policy to establish a Service process for determining and certifying a program’s readiness for IOT&E by the Service Component Acquisition Executive (CAE).
+The OTRR is only complete when the CAE evaluates and determines material system readiness for IOT&E. The OTRR may be conducted by the Program Manager (PM) or the Operational Test Agency, depending on the Service policy.

-DoD specifies that the OTRR review shall include:
+DoD specifies that the OTRR review shall include the following:

 - Development T&E Results